For Mental Health Awareness Week, we hear Fergus' powerful story on the importance of speaking up about how you are really feeling.

 I don’t want to seem in any way reductive or as if our mental health is a challenge easily solved, but the way I see it, it’s not something we can solve, but rather it’s something we can better understand as a society, as individuals, and as a community, so that we can support one another when we need help!
 Here is a simple process you can follow if you ever feel concerned about someone’s mental health:

 - Encourage self-help and other support strategies

-Our mental health is a part of who we are, and we are all complex individuals with our own goals, ambitions, personalities, quirks, and desires.
-Be proud of who you are, and let me make these mistakes for you, so you don’t have to – be open, be honest, and fly the flag for having conversations on our mental health without stigma, without shame.
+Our mental health is a part of who we are and we are all complex individuals with our own goals, ambitions, personalities, quirks and desires.
+Be proud of who you are and let me make these mistakes for you so you don’t have to – be open, be honest, and fly the flag for having conversations about our mental health without stigma, without shame.

-I have a simple mantra that I live by now, and has been the focus of all my charity campaigns: be a man of more words, as talking saves lives.
+I have a simple mantra that I live by now and it has been the focus of all my charity campaigns: be a man of more words, as talking saves lives.

 You can follow along with Fergus over on his Instagram - @FergusCrawley